gh-andre/KeePassFont/README.md

 ## Changing Font Size

-Follow the _Build_ steps to make sure Visual Studio can build these changes, so you can check whether font changes worked or not.
+Follow the _Build_ steps to make sure Visual Studio can build these changes, so you can check whether font changes work or not.

-Visual Studio is very buggy in handling forms and DPI settings and you may need to repeat these steps.
+Visual Studio is very buggy in handling forms and DPI settings and depending on the version of Visual Studio, it may not work as described.

-* Click the form whose font size you would like to change, such as `AboutForm.cs`.
+Font changes need to be applied in two steps.
+Do not change `MainForm_Events.cs` and `MainForm_Functions.cs` forms in either of these steps.

+For the first step, Visual Studio must be switched to 100% scaling mode, as described below.

+* Launch Visual Studio
-* The form editor may appear empty and you need to minimize/restore Visual Studio IDE to see the form.
-This appears to be a bug in Visual Studio.
+* Expand the `Forms` solution folder and click `AboutForm.cs`.
+The form editor may appear empty and you need to minimize/restore Visual Studio IDE to see the form.
 * Visual Studio will present a pop-up line at the top asking if you would like to restart Visual Studio with 100% display scaling.
-Do not restart or some dialogs will have overlapping controls and cut-off text.
-* Go to form _Properties_ in the solution explorer.
-* Click the font picker in the _Font_ proprty line.
-Choose font size `10pt`.
+Click to restart with 100% scaling.
-* Scroll down to `AutoScaleMode` in _Layout_ and change it from `Font` to `Dpi`.
+* For every form, change the `Font` proprty from `8pt` to `10pt` and `AutoScaleMode` property from `Font` to `Dpi`.
+Font size must be changed first.
-* Repeat this for all forms, except `MainForm_Events.cs` and `MainForm_Functions.cs`.
+* Once all forms have been changed, exit Visual Studio.

+For the second step, Visual Studio must be running in the default display scaling mode.

+* Launch Visual Studio
+* Dismiss the prompt to switch to 100% display scaling mode without switching.
+* For every form, find a simple `True`/`False` property, such as _Behavior/ Enabled_ and flip it twice to its original value.
-Build the app and run it from Visual Studio to test whether forms are rendered without controls overlapping and there is no truncated text.
+* Build the app and run it from Visual Studio to test whether forms are rendered without controls overlapping and there is no truncated text.

+The second step is completely illogical, but is required for some forms to render correctly.
+For example, `GroupForm.Designer.cs` and `TanWizardForm.Designer.cs` will have overlapping controls without this step.
+If you know a better way to avoid this, please start a discussion.

 ### Display Resolution